 How did you happen upon the role?
 Was it suggested to you?
 Did you audition or was it a role that you were hungry for?

-MARC SHAIMAN, the guy wrote the arrangements for the musical is an old friend of mine and he wanted me in the play when it first started but I wan't big enough.
+MARC SHAIMAN, the guy who wrote the arrangements for the musical, is an old friend of mine and he wanted me in the play when it first started but I wasn't big enough.
 In the play I sing this song 'BIG BLONDE AND BEAUTIFUL', right?
-So in the begining, I wasn't big enough, but eventually, HAIRSPRAY became a big enough hit that they called me and asked me if I wanted to do it.
+So in the beginning, I wasn't big enough, but eventually, HAIRSPRAY became a big enough hit that they called me and asked me if I wanted to do it.
 Then they put me in a fat suit.
 There's always something!

 Where you familiar with HAIRSPRAY at all before doing it?

 I saw the JOHN WATERS movie years ago.
 Our play is nothing like that.

 And you've been with the production for a couple of years now.